 I’m determined to start the business again, and this time I want to make sure that I’m doing it legitimately, for which I would need to get all the paperwork done legally.
 This is where I’d need your help.

 Please support me in getting my #LoanKaHaq, which will help me fulfil my goals of not just having my own genuine business, but also to see that my family and I can live in contentment.

-Thank you.